-3 pounds rutabagas (about 6 medium-to-large rutabagas)
+- 3 pounds rutabagas about 6 medium-to-large rutabagas

-4 tablespoons butter
+- 4 tablespoons butter

-2 teaspoons dried thyme
+- 2 teaspoons thyme dried

-1 bay leaf
+- 1 bay leaf

-3 medium or 2 large leeks, washed well and chopped (white and pale green parts only)
+- 3 medium (or 2 large) leeks washed well and chopped (white and pale green parts only)

-1 large potato, peeled and cut into 1-inch cubes
+- 1 large potato peeled and cut into 1-inch cubes

-10 cups chicken stock (use vegetable stock or water for a vegetarian version)
+- 10 cups chicken stock use vegetable stock or water for a vegetarian version

-4 tablespoons butter, melted
+- 4 tablespoons butter melted

-1 teaspoon smoked spanish paprika
+- 1 teaspoon smoked Spanish paprika

 - In a large soup pot, melt butter with thyme and bay leaf over medium heat until just starting to brown.
 Add leeks, cook for 3-4 minutes, then add rutabaga slices and potato chunks.

 - Or top with croutons: chop day-old crusty bread into 1 cup of a bite-size chunks.
 Melt butter in a skillet and cook bread chunks over low heat until crisp and golden, then toss with the smoked paprika butter.

-Deborah Madison is a writer, cook and food activist with Slow Food.
+Adapted from Vegetable Soups from Deborah Madison’s Kitchen by Deborah Madison Deborah Madison is a writer, cook and food activist with Slow Food.
 She is the author of the cookbook Vegetable Literacy, where this recipe is from.
 This originally appeared in our Winter 2010 issue.